YusufAbdelaziz/food-delivery-system/FEATURES.md

 The customer can:

-- Register/login via phone number password, and name.
+- Register/login via phone number, password, and name.
 The user will then receive an access and refresh tokens (JWTs) for upcoming requests.
 - Add/update/delete/read addresses and has to set a single address as active to make a successful order.
 - Browse the list of restaurants, select items needed and specify the quantity as well as the item specs (i.e toppings).
 - Search for restaurants via their names.